Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: SAT: TTA as Cross-Modal Alignment

+\textbf{\circled{2} For Generalization, we need consistency.} To ensure generalization, model predictions must remain consistent across semantic views, preventing the visual encoder from overfitting to any single template, or ``view".
+In the proposed adaptation strategy, the model's prediction $p(y=k|\vx_i)$ in Eq. \ref{eq:clip} is always computed using a single classification head, defined by the \textit{averaged} text class prototypes $\mathbf{T}$.
+This design enforces stability across templates, ensuring that the pseudo-supervision $q(y=k|\vx_i)$ is always applied against a consistent prediction function, preventing the encoder from overfitting to template‑specific fluctuations and promoting robust generalization.

-\mypar{Distilling knowledge from multiple text prototypes.} To optimize the objective in \cref{eq:posterior}, we employ the soft label assignments, as they yield superior performance compared to their hard counterpart in other problems \cite{caron2020unsupervised}.
-Now, to distill the knowledge of the more diverse, and richer representations derived from multiple text predictions per category to the model, the cross-entropy in \cref{eq:posterior} is optimized $M$ times, each one using a different template $m$, which can be defined for each image and template as $\ell(\vp_i,\vq^*_{im})=-\vq^*_{im} \log \vp_i$, where $\vp_i$ is obtained with the average text template as in \cref{eq:clip}.
+\textbf{Coupling both together.} First, to optimize the objective in \cref{eq:posterior}, we employ the soft label assignments from (\ref{eq:individual-codes}), as they yield superior performance compared to their hard counterpart in other problems \cite{caron2020unsupervised}.
+Now, to distill the knowledge of the more diverse, and richer representations derived from multiple text predictions, the cross-entropy in \cref{eq:posterior} is optimized by iterating through each of the $M$ views, which can be formally defined for each image $i$ and template $m$ as $\ell(\vp_i,\vq^*_{im})=-\vq^*_{im} \log \vp_i$, where $\vp_i$ is obtained with the average text template.
 Thus, for a given test image $i$ in a batch, after each update produced by the $m$-th text template, the visual encoder produces novel visual embeddings $\vz_i$, which are then used to generate new predictions $\vp_i$ for $i$.